 Your internet doorway to the GGN group of iRadio stations, podcasts, talk shows, performances and video content

 The Get Global Network has established itself as one of the most innovative media businesses on the planet in a little over three years of existence.
-The GGN was established in 2014 under the original moniker of The Nd Entertainment network, and is the youngest subsidiary of The BlytheWhitaker Entertainment Group, a media business based in Dallas, TX that was founded in 2004 by K. Edward Rose (K. Rose).
-The BWE Group owns and operates very successful and innovative internet radio stations and serves as a talk show / podcast production business today.
-The BWE Group is also connected to Keystroke Concepts, an IT business that develops cell phone apps and websites.
+The GGN was established in 2014 under the original moniker of The Nd Entertainment network, and is the youngest subsidiary of The BlytheWhitaker Media (formaly the Blythe Whitaker Entertainment Group), a multi faceted media production business based in Dallas, TX.
+BW Media that was founded in 2004 by K. Edward Rose (K. Rose).
+The BW Media owns and operates very successful and innovative internet radio stations and serves as a talk show / podcast production business today.
+The BW Media is also connected to Keystroke Concepts, an IT business that develops cell phone apps and websites.

 K. Rose initially entered into the internet radio world to market the artists that he managed from an independent record label called Pimp The Mic Records.
 K. Rose created Pimp The Mic Radio (PTMR) in 2003 to tell the world about the artists on the label, and it was one of the first all hiphop internet radio stations in Texas.
 The station broadcast via the internet 24 hours a day 7 days a week hosted by computers at the home office of K. Rose.